-As a landlord in Texas, you never want to be in a situation where you need to evict a tenant from your rental property.
+As a landlord in Texas, you never want to be in a situation where you need to evict a tenant from your rental unit.
 But sometimes it is necessary.
-So, to evict a tenant legally, you must be familiar with the Texas laws and regulations regarding the Texas eviction process.
+So, to evict a tenant legally, you must be familiar with the Texas eviction laws.
 As if you don’t - you could be held liable.

 Just like many other states, the Texas landlord-tenant laws are unique to this state, and this includes the eviction laws.
 But these regulations may seem confusing or overwhelming if you’re unfamiliar - which we understand.
 That’s why we at McCourt Real Estate have put together this comprehensive guide to the eviction process in Texas.

 Navigating the Texas Eviction Process

 Texas law states that a landlord may evict tenants for a variety of different lease violations.
 These reasons include the following:

-- If the tenant fails to pay their rent
+- If the tenant fails to pay rent

 - If the lease has ended or there is no lease

 - If the tenant has violated the terms of the lease agreement

 In order to legally evict a tenant, a landlord must provide their tenant with proper written notice.
 The type of eviction notice that is required depends on the reason a tenant is being evicted.

 Failing to Pay Rent

-When a landlord evicts a tenant because the tenant has failed to pay their rent, they must first be provided with 3 days’ notice to vacate the home.
+When a landlord evicts a tenant because the tenant has is no longer paying rent, they must first be provided with 3 days’ notice to vacate the home.
 Unless the lease states otherwise, rent is considered late immediately after the due date.

 Under Texas law, there is a 2-day grace period, and late fees cannot be charged to the tenant until after the grace period has ended.
 After this grace period, a landlord may begin the eviction process.

 End of the Lease